csia-pme/dreambooth-demo/README.md

 ### K8s GitLab Runner Setup

 We want our GitLab pipeline to execute within the Kubernetes cluster.
 To do so we need to install a GitLab runner on the cluster.
+Note that what we install is not the final pod used to execute our pipelines but a pod that will spawn other pods to execute the pipelines as needed.

 > See https://docs.gitlab.com/runner/install/kubernetes.html

 > https://www.youtube.com/watch?v=0Fes86qtBSc

-Using helm we install the runner on the cluster
+Using helm we install the gitlab runner on the cluster

 ```bash
 helm repo add gitlab https://charts.gitlab.io